egemenkopuz/nvim/PLUGINS.md

 - [none-ls.nvim](https://github.com/nvimtools/none-ls.nvim) - Null-ls.nvim reloaded / Use Neovim as a language server to inject LSP diagnostics, code actions, and more via Lua.
 - [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig) - Quickstart configurations for the LSP client.
 - [outline.nvim](https://github.com/hedyhli/outline.nvim) - A significantly enhanced and refactored fork of `symbols-outline.nvim`.
-- [tiny-code-action.nvim](https://github.com/rachartier/tiny-code-action.nvim) - Provides a simple way to run and visualize code actions with Telescope.
 - [tiny-inline-diagnostic.nvim](https://github.com/rachartier/tiny-inline-diagnostic.nvim) - Display prettier diagnostic messages.
 Display one line diagnostic messages where the cursor is, with icons and colors.
 - [trouble.nvim](https://github.com/folke/trouble.nvim) - A pretty diagnostics list to help you solve all the trouble your code is causing.